Parliament-Funkadelic: Legacy

 In May 1997, George Clinton and 15 other members of Parliament-Funkadelic were inducted into the Rock and Roll Hall of Fame, the largest band yet inducted.
-In 2004, Rolling Stone ranked Parliament-Funkadelic #56 on their list of the "100 Greatest Artists of All Time".
-In February 2002, Spin ranked Parliament-Funkadelic #6 on their list of the "50 Greatest Bands of All Time".
+In 2004, Rolling Stone ranked Parliament-Funkadelic No. 56 on their list of the "100 Greatest Artists of All Time".
+In February 2002, Spin ranked Parliament-Funkadelic No. 6 on their list of the "50 Greatest Bands of All Time".
 Besides their innovation in the entire genre of funk music, George Clinton and P-Funk are still heard often today, especially in hip-hop sampling.
 The Red Hot Chili Peppers video for their 2006 single "Dani California" featured a tribute to Parliament-Funkadelic.
 Parliament-Funkadelic's musical influence can also be heard in rhythm and blues, soul, electronica, gospel, jazz, and new wave.

 Parliament-Funkadelic was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2013.

 In December 2018, the Recording Academy announced that Clinton and Parliament-Funkadelic would be given Lifetime Achievement Awards.
 The awards were presented on May 11, 2019.

 Afrofuturism

 About the album Mothership Connection, Clinton said "We had put black people in situations nobody ever thought they would be in, like the White House.
 I figured another place you wouldn't think black people would be was in outer space.
 I was a big fan of Star Trek, so we did a thing with a pimp sitting in a spaceship shaped like a Cadillac, and we did all these James Brown-type grooves, but with street talk and ghetto slang."
 Like Sun Ra, Clinton wanted to see black people in space.

-All the sci-fi aspects of P-Funk are what situate Clinton's work in an afrofuturistic setting, but also the idea that he took the shared experience of African Americans – a negative one, at that – and gave it back, therefore giving them tremendously more agency than they’d had before.